 Jose Maria Morelos was born of parents mulatto and mestizo,1 into a society in which one’s future was measured out by blood proportions, ethnic history, and skin tone.
 18th century Mexico, or, “New Spain”, as the Spanish peninsulares2preferred, was obsessed with class, caste and classifications based upon blood, birthplace and ethnicity.
 Among pure breeds, Morelos was a mutt.
 In other words, he was fcuked,3 more than either of his parents, before he was even born.
-And yet, the name, Jose Maria Morelos, is carved in the Annals of The Heroes of The People of Mexico, Immortal, Beloved Forever.
-The names of the others are forgotten.
+And yet, the name, Jose Maria Morelos, is carved in the Mount of the Immortals, Beloved Forever, a Hero of Independence in Mexico.
+The names of others are forgotten.

 The Mule Driver